Skip to main content

 Context

-The Motability Scheme was set up to address the market failure in the provision of suitable transportation for disabled people – from limited access to cars to the cost of adaptive vehicles and access to insurance.
+The Motability Scheme exists to address the market failure in the provision of suitable transportation for disabled people – from limited access to cars, to the cost of adapted vehicles and access to insurance.

 Contact information